 You may also need to come to terms with a future that looks different now than the future you envisioned before you were diagnosed with cancer.
 It can be difficult to accept the impact of your cancer diagnosis on your future goals and aspirations.
-You may not have been able to pursue career goals after your diagnosis.
-Relationships with loved ones, family members, friends, and colleagues may have changed too.
+After your diagnosis, you may have not been able to pursue career goals.
+Relationships with loved ones, friends, and colleagues may have changed too.
 You are likely to encounter problems you hadn't anticipated.
-For example, you may be facing fertility issues that affect the plans you had for a family.
-(See Long-Term and Late Effects on page 27.)
+For example, you may be facing fertility issues that affect the plans you have for a family.
+(See Long-Term and Late Effects on page 25.)
 You may feel a sense of grief for your old life.
-This is a common feeling among cancer survivors.
-Take the time you need to grieve, and then begin to look toward the future.
-You may still be able to accomplish many of the goals you had before your diagnosis or, now, you may have set new goals for yourself.
+This feeling is common among cancer survivors.
+Take the time you need to grieve, and then begin to look towards the future.
+You may still be able to accomplish many of the goals you had before your diagnosis or now you may have set new goals for yourself.